A lunch was in order. They had heard about him. But not seen him. And I had just married him.

 With dessert came a bottle of 1989 Vin de Constance.
 Which was the source of some stress for the Frenchman, who was asked to open it: the old cork broke.
 Not knowing my father very well, he thought this might mean the marriage was off.

 The wine itself gave rise to some short tempers.
 Not right! cried 80% of the lunchers, led by my mom.
 It is right, I roared back, with Jay's support.
 It tasted wonderful.
-A new bottle, not as old, was opened, and I had to concede that it was very different.
+Another bottle, not as old, was opened, and I had to concede that it was very different.
 Still, crumbled cork and all (Vince wondering whywhywhy me, as it broke apart in his hands), I say the old one, as dark as cognac once decanted, was pretty good.
 And surely was more like what Jane Austen and Napoleon would have known, once it had roughed it in ships to their shores?

 I think Vincent survived, and with much grace.